X-Illuminati/internet-of-spores/doc/system_architecture.md

 ![1.9in E-Paper Display](EPD_1in9.jpg)

 The display can be configured to display temperature readings in Celsius or Fahrenheit.
+This is currently a compile-time configuration.

 The following status indications can be displayed:
 - Connectivity